redoio/prison_pop/README.md

 Data on the population currently incarcerated in the California Department of Corrections and Rehabilitation (CDCR) as of December 2023 and those who may be eligible for resentencing under Prosecutor Initiated Resentencing (PIR) programs.
 The population data was acquired via the California Public Records Act (CPRA).
 As a result, several privacy (health information, age, etc.) related exclusionary criteria have been applied.
 Some CDCR identification numbers are hashed for de-identification throughout the dataset(s).

 # Sample
 We demonstrate a full execution of the resentencing eligibility model (https://github.com/redoio/resentencing_data_initiative/) on the CDCR population data.
-We establish a set of eligibility rules, classify offenses based on their nature and severity, and then create a scenario for which we identify candidates for resentencing.
+We establish a set of eligibility rules, classify offenses based on their nature and severity, and then create a scenario in which we identify the best candidates for resentencing.

 ## Output
 As of 4/29/2024, a sample run on 50,000 randomly selected individuals out of 95,476 total individuals in CDCR custody (as reported by the department), returned 360 eligible candidates.<br>